drovak/hpcalcpdp8/README.md

 Starting the program at `0200` will run the simulator; switching SR0 (the left-most switch) will toggle between HP-35 (0) and HP-45 (1) modes if assembled with the default options.
-Typing `?` will print the valid keys used to interact with the simulator.
+Typing `?` will print the valid keys used to interact with the simulator, again assuming the full version was assembled.

 ### OS/8 USAGE ###